John Edwards Holbrook

 In 1863 his wife died, and he was left childless and alone.
 When the forces of the Union took possession of Charleston, the medical college in which his collections were preserved was taken for hospital purposes, and his specimens were wantonly thrown away or seized upon for what they were supposed to be worth; his books were stolen, and finally his drawings and manuscripts were lost or destroyed.
 An old man now, bereft of most of his fortune, discouraged by adversities, and recognizing that a new order of scientific procedure had begun, he reluctantly ceased to even plan for his work.
 He continued, however, to go in summer to New England, where he had spent his happy youth.
 Holbrook was elected a member of the American Philosophical Society in 1839 and the National Academy of Sciences in 1868.
-In the early fall of 1871 (8 September), stricken by apoplexy, saw the end of life, at his sister's residence in Norfolk, Massachusetts, "breathing his last amidst kind and devoted relatives."

-Holbrook died in Massachusetts on September 8, 1871 and is buried in Magnolia Cemetery in Charleston, South Carolina.
+On September 8, 1871, stricken by apoplexy, Holbrook died at his sister's residence in Norfolk, Massachusetts, "breathing his last amidst kind and devoted relatives."
+He is buried in Magnolia Cemetery in Charleston, South Carolina.